France–Niger relations: Diplomatic relations

 While conflicts have developed and subsided between the two independent republics, France maintains a strong diplomatic presence in Niamey and several thousand French expatriates live across the nation.
 Niger in turn maintains one of its only 24 foreign embassies in Paris along with three Honorary consular offices (in Bordeaux, Lyon, and Marseille) serving a large expatriate and naturalised Niger born population which lives in France.

 Mariama Hima, a former Nigerien minister of Social Development, served as an ambassador of Niger in Paris between 1997 and 2003.

 In the wake of the 2023 coup d'état and the following crisis, thousands of Nigeriens stormed the French embassy.
 Its walls and gates were set ablaze and damaged after topping them with Russian flags.
 The demonstrators also called for an immediate intervention by the Wagner Group.
 On 25 August the junta ordered French ambassador Sylvain Itte to leave the country within 48 hours.

 More recently, France–Niger ties are showing some signs of deterioration.
 In August 2023, Niger denounced “cooperation agreements in the field of security and defense” with France by a decree announcing the end of the various military and defense agreements with France.
 Shortly afterwards, French president Emmanuel Macron announced it plans to end its military presence in Niger, with Macron stating "we are not there to deal with internal politics and be hostages of putschists."
 France does not recognize de facto leadership of Niger, maintaining that Mohamed Bazoum is the legitimate leader.

-In December 2023, it was announced that France intends to close its embassy in Niamey because it is unable to carry out diplomatic tasks due to restrictions imposed by the ruling junta.
+In December 2023, it was announced that France intended to close its embassy in Niamey because it is unable to carry out diplomatic tasks due to restrictions imposed by the ruling junta.